-In the focus groups that Aziz and Eric ran about whether to phone or text, older females tended to appreciate phone calls and saw them as a sign of confidence and something which helped separate the person from other potential suitors.
-It also helped them to feel more safe and comfortable with going out on a date with someone that they may not know very well.
+Older females tended to appreciate phone calls in the focus groups that Aziz and Eric ran about whether to phone or text.
+They saw them as a sign of confidence and helped separate the person from other potential suitors.
+It also helped them feel more safe and comfortable going out on a date with someone they may not know very well.

-Younger females seemed just as afraid to receive phone calls as what younger males were in making them.
-They preferred not having to respond on the spot and being able to have time to think of a witty or genuine reply or to not even reply at all if they weren’t interested, and texting provided them with these options.
+Younger females seemed just as afraid to receive phone calls as younger males were in making them.
+They preferred not having to respond on the spot and having time to think of a witty or genuine reply or not even reply at all if they weren’t interested, and texting provided them with these options.

-What about breaking up – can this too be done via text without having to see the reaction of the heart that you are potentially breaking?
+What about breaking up — can this too be done via text without seeing the reaction of the heart that you are potentially breaking?
 It sure sounds more comfortable, but is it socially acceptable?